ritachien/delicious_collection/README.md

 npm run seed

 # start the app
+# Be sure your current working directory is root, or it might cause .env loading error!
 npm run start
 ```
 :white_check_mark: Open browser to the URL if you see following message in console.